pipermerriam/ethereum-alarm-clock-docs/docs/pool.rst

 Once the queued pool becomes active, members are once again allowed to enter and exit the pool.

+Each time a new pool is created, the ordering of its members is shuffled.

 .. note::
     It is worth pointing out that from the block during which you exit the pool, you must still execute the calls that are allocated to you for the